Topologically Ordered Steady States in Open Quantum Systems: Slow relaxation

-{\it Slow relaxation}.---In the above we focus on the steady-state characteristics of DTO.
-Now we'd like to discuss the long-time relaxation dynamics before the system reaches the steady state, which is also important for characterizing a non-equilibrium phase.
-The long-time dynamics is usually determined by the low-lying Liouvillian spectrum, so we can extract important features like the Liouvillian gap by investigating it.
-Here the Liouvillian gap is defined as the spectral gap between the topologically degenerate steady states and the rest: $\Delta=\text{min}_{n\notin\text{topologically degenerate subspace}}\{\text{Re}(-\lambda_n)\}$.
-We find that the relaxation process becomes rather slow for Lindbladians with topological degeneracy, in the sense that the relaxation time diverges in the thermodynamic limit.
+In the above we focus on the steady-state characteristics of the dissipative topological order.
+Now we discuss the long-time relaxation dynamics before the system reaches the steady state, which is also important for characterizing a non-equilibrium phase.
+The long-time dynamics is determined by the low-lying Liouvillian spectrum, so we can extract important features like the Liouvillian gap by investigating it.
+Here the Liouvillian gap is defined as the spectral gap between the topologically degenerate steady states and the rest: $\Delta=\text{min}_{n\notin\text{steady-state subspace}}\{\text{Re}(-\lambda_n)\}$.
+We find that for Liouvillians with topological degeneracy, the relaxation time diverges in the thermodynamic limit.
+This can be understood rather intuitively: The relaxation dynamics can be viewed as the shrinking-expulsion process of loop defects, and such process must take an algebraically long time for large size of the loop defects.